jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 But is there a situation in which you access things on a deeper level?
 Or is everything happening, elevated to a higher level, by putting imaginary references on a higher level.

-It still does not look good
+It still might not look good

 -----